A race track design that combines good racing, fun driving, and rigorous testing

 Project 05

 For all of these plots, I'm going to assume symmetry applies.
-Different tyre temperatures and certainly different suspension setup (camber, toe) left to right would invalidate this, but for the sake of testing I'll ignore this.
+Asymetric tyre temperatures and certainly asymetric suspension setup (camber, toe) would invalidate this, but for the sake of testing I'll ignore this.
 Personally I'd be setting up a symmetric car for testing purposes, as then the amount of data produced is effectively doubled.

 This particular plot is nicely filled out around all edges.
-The lateral grip limits are well-defined and are encountered across a large range of longitudinal accelerations from -0.8 to +0.4.
+The lateral grip limits are well-defined when considering speed differences and are encountered across a large range of longitudinal accelerations from -0.8 to +0.4.
 The spread of data points is quite even, suggesting efficient collection over a single lap.
 Lacking slightly are areas of both high positive and negative longitudinal acceleration with low-moderate lateral acceleration.
-The braking "stem" at the bottom stands out, but this is present on all plots and likely from a combination of my sub-par driving and the lack of high speed, highly curved braking zones on any track.
-The latter probably comes down to a combination of good racing and safety.

 I'm happy with the spread of velocity here, especially when considering symmetry.
 The left side in particular has an almost perfect spread of well-defined lateral grip limit data between 50 km/h up to 250 km/h.